 analysis()-process selects a unique slice of the input filename

-list, read the files one a a time, and writes to the dataset.
-Here,
+list, read the files one a a time, creates an Image object, and writes

 Below is the complete